simbroadcasts/react-node-insim/README.md

 # React Node InSim

+> 🚧 This project is still under development.
+Any API may change as needed.

 React Node InSim is a [React renderer](https://legacy.reactjs.org/docs/codebase-overview.html#renderers) for [Live for Speed](https://www.lfs.net/) [InSim](https://en.lfsmanual.net/wiki/InSim.txt) buttons.
 It provides layout components for easier button positioning, hooks for handling incoming InSim packets and tracking server connections & players.

 It is based on [Node InSim](https://github.com/simbroadcasts/node-insim), a Node.js library for InSim communication.